-The city of Somerville has undergone a major transformation in the past 25 years.
-Once known as a strictly blue-collar community filled with triple-deckers, the city has seen housing prices soar, especially as rumors of an extension of the MBTA Green Line continue to circulate.
-Nowhere are the city’s changing fortunes more apparent than in Davis Square, in the northwest section of Somerville.
+The city of Somerville has undergone a major transformation in the past 35 years.
+It was once a strictly blue-collar community of triple-deckers, but housing prices have soared, especially with plans for an extension of the MBTA Green Line.
+Nowhere are its changing fortunes more apparent than in Davis Square, in the northwest section.
 The square abuts the Powder House Square, Magoun Square, and Spring Hill neighborhoods and is a stone’s throw from Tufts University.
-Today, Somerville has become a major destination for college students, Gen Xers, and just about everybody else.
-Nowhere is that truer than in the Davis Square neighborhood, which is on the MBTA Red Line.
+Easily accessible on the Red Line, Davis Square is one of the city’s most vibrant neighborhoods, filled with sleek bars, restaurants offering every imaginable cuisine, and a thriving cultural scene.

-Some residents trace (or lament) the genesis of Somerville’s transformation to a 1997 Utne Reader article anointing Davis Square as one of the 10 hippest places in America.
-Others go back further, to the opening of the T station in 1984.
-Historians might flip all the way to 1850, when wealthy grain dealer Preston Davis first strode into town and threw up an estate near the intersection of Elm and Grove.
+Some residents trace (or lament) the transformation to a 1997 Utne Reader article anointing Davis Square as one of the 10 hippest places in America.
+Others go back further, to the 1984 opening of the T station.
+Historians might flip all the way to 1850, when wealthy grain dealer Preston Davis first strode into town and built an estate near the intersection of Elm and Grove.

-No matter where on the timeline your finger stops, Davis Square—fed by five asphalt tributaries—is now a crackling ball of artistic, entrepreneurial, and culinary energy, with a rich blend of mom-and-pops, hip eateries, quirky shops, public art, one of the area’s oldest movie theaters, and a pulsating nightlife.
-Consider taking the T to get there, especially if you’re going on a weekend.
+No matter where on the timeline your finger stops, Davis Square—fed by five asphalt tributaries—is now a crackling ball of artistic, entrepreneurial, and culinary energy, with a blend of mom-and-pops, hip eateries, quirky shops, public art, one of the area’s oldest movie theaters, and a pulsating nightlife.
+Consider taking the T, especially if you’re going on a weekend.
 Parking is scarce.

 Rosebud American Kitchen & Bar